What is a charter school?

 Are charter schools making a difference?

 Yes!
-A 2017 report released by the Florida Department of Education shows that public charter schools are making a difference by helping students achieve academically and, in many cases charter school students are outperforming students attending district-run public schools.
+A 2019 report released by the Florida Department of Education shows that public charter schools are helping students achieve academically and, in many cases, charter school students are outperforming students attending district-run public schools.
 Charter schools also empower parents to be active participants in their child’s education.
+Click here to see that report.